OcteraIS/Onboarding/README.md

 - CSC 511 Information Visualization
 - CSC578B: Topics in Software Applications: "Computer-Supported Collaborative Work"
 - CSC581C: Topics in Artificial Intelligence
+- Every semester you should register for CSC 599, the Master's thesis.
+Do this even if you are "done" with courses.

 And others as you (and I) see fit.
 There is a breadth requirement as well but I have no idea how that works yet, to be honest.
 Check with the graduate handbook.
 I think these courses should cover the breadth.